Henry Pepys: Biography

-Pepys was born in Wimpole Street, London, the son of Sir William Weller Pepys (1740/41–1825), a master in Chancery.
+Pepys was born in Wimpole Street, London, the son of Sir William Weller Pepys (1740/41–1825), 1st Baronet, a master in Chancery.
 They were descended from John Pepys, of Cottenham, Cambridgeshire, a great-uncle of Samuel Pepys the diarist.
 His elder brother was Charles Pepys, 1st Earl of Cottenham.
 Henry Pepys was educated at Harrow School and Trinity College, Cambridge, graduating BA in 1804.
 He then migrated as a fellow to St. John's College, Cambridge, proceeding to MA in 1807, BD in 1814, and DD in 1840.

 Pepys was rector of Aspenden, Hertfordshire, from 12 June 1818 to 28 April 1827, and held with it the college living of Moreton, Essex from 16 August 1822 until 1840.
 On 3 February 1826 he was appointed a prebendary of Wells, and on 31 March 1827 rector of Westmill, Hertfordshire.
 On the recommendation of Viscount Melbourne he became Bishop of Sodor and Man on 27 January 1840, being consecrated at Whitehall on 1 March and arriving at Douglas, Isle of Man on 27 April.
 He was installed at St Mary's, Castletown, on 8 May.
 However, he left the island on 4 May 1841, on being translated to the see of Worcester.

 In politics Pepys was a Liberal.
 He voted in favour of the chief Liberal measures and spoke in the House of Lords twice, on ecclesiastical questions of minor importance.
 Personally he was very popular and also conscientious in discharging his diocesan duties.
 He was a generous patron of the triennial Three Choirs Festival.